jean/sane_plone_addon_template/youraddon/skins/youraddon/README.txt

-In this folder go old style skins folder overrides like some .pt files and RestrictedPython scripts
+In this folder go old-style skins folder overrides, like some ``.pt`` files and RestrictedPython scripts.